Create a base imageEstimated reading time: 3 minutes

 This topic shows you several ways to create a base image.
 The specific process will depend heavily on the Linux distribution you want to package.
 We have some examples below, and you are encouraged to submit pull requests to contribute new ones.

 Create a full image using tar

-It can be as simple as this to create an Ubuntu base image:
+It can be as simple as this to create an Ubuntu parent image:

-There are more example scripts for creating base images in the Docker GitHub Repo:
+There are more example scripts for creating parent images in the Docker GitHub Repo:

 - CentOS / Scientific Linux CERN (SLC) on Debian/Ubuntu or on CentOS/RHEL/SLC/etc.

 You can use Docker’s reserved, minimal image,